 LB762, also sponsored by Hughes, extends the sunset date for the state’s scrap tire grant program from 2019 to 2024.

-Also included is LB822, which the committee replaced with an amendment authorizing the Nebraska Power Review Board to withhold competitive or proprietary information that would give an advantage to business competitors.
+Also included is LB822, which the committee replaced with an amendment authorizing the public power industry and the Nebraska Power Review Board to withhold competitive or proprietary information that would give an advantage to business competitors.

 The bill defines such information as that which “a reasonable person, knowledgeable of the electric utility industry, could conclude gives an advantage to business competitors.”